twpayne/chezmoi/docs/REFERENCE.md

 the `data` section of the config file.
 Longer substitutions occur before shorter ones.
 This implies the `--template` option.

+When adding symlink to an absolute path, this creates a symlink template using either `.chezmoi.homeDir` or `.chezmoi.sourceDir`.
+This is useful for creating portable absolute symlinks.

 #### `-e`, `--empty`

 Set the `empty` attribute on added files.